MrBalourd/Vinted-API/README.md

 Welcome to the Vinted API!
 This API allows you to interact with Vinted's data to search for items, retrieve member information, and more. 💼

+## Planned Functionalities ⚙️

+In addition to the current endpoints, I'm planning to add the following functionalities to the Vinted API:

+- **Authentication Actions**: Integrate authentication mechanisms to allow users to log in, ensuring secure access to personalized features.

+- **Write Messages**: Implement the ability for users to send messages to each other, enhancing communication within the platform.

+- **Add an Item**: Enable users to list their items for sale by adding new items to the platform.

+- **Like Item**: Implement a feature that allows users to "like" or save items they are interested in.

+- **Modify Rapidly an Item**: Provide a quick and easy way for users to make updates to their listed items.

+- **Push Notifications**: Set up push notifications to alert users when a new article is posted that matches their alerted research criteria.

+These upcoming features will enhance the overall user experience and make the Vinted platform even more dynamic and engaging.

 ## Table of Contents 📚

 - [Introduction](#introduction)